ruchee/vimrc/vimfiles/bundle/vim-pgsql/README.md

 make install
 ```

 This will update `syntax/pgsql.vim`.
+Note that you will need a working local
+PostgreSQL instance: `make` will create a database called `vim_pgsql_syntax` to
+extract all the keywords.
+You may then execute `make distclean` to drop the
+database.

-The script has been tested in macOS, but it
-should work on any *nix system.
+The script has been tested in macOS, but it should work on any *nix system.

 # Acknowledgments